krrm1/qb-blackmarket/README.md

 # qb-blackmarket
 qb-core black market

-you need to hack someone called CRAZY JACK and make sure to not hit jack bec he will kill and you will lose him
+you need to hack someone called CRAZY JACK

+make sure to not hit jack bec you will lose him

 ped spawn is random you can change it form config